-The rear design of the car echoes the clean lines at the front, with a sleek new horizontal light cluster layout and discrete roof spoiler.
-An optional Crosstar model (pictured above) will also feature, which brings with it raised ride height, chunky black bodywork and a set of roof rails.
+The rear design of the car echoes the clean lines at the front, with a sleek new horizontal light cluster layout and refined rear roof spoiler.
+The Crosstar variant (pictured above) hopes to broaden the appeal of Jazz and brings with it raised ride height, chunky black bodywork and a set of roof rails.
 This gives the Jazz a bolder, SUV-style look.

-In the cabin, the, tech has been given a significant boost.
-There’s a central infotainment screen which supports Apply CarPlay and Android Auto.
-In front of the driver is a digital display.
+Tech has also been given a significant boost, with a user-focused dashboard incorporating a slim instrument panel that sweeps horizontally across the cabin.
+The central HMI 9-inch touchscreen supports Apply CarPlay and Android Auto, while the 7-inch full TFT instrument cluster – included as standard – is simple and easy to read.
 The infotainment will also be available with swipe controls, while below it you’ll find a revised set of heater and aircon controls.

 Tech doesn’t stop with connectivity either; there’s a host of new safety features including Collision Mitigation Brake system and Adaptive Cruise Control.
 The former detects pedestrians and cyclists at night, and can steer the car to avoid a collision.

 The biggest change to the Jazz is the introduction of a hybrid drivetrain.
 It’s the first Honda model to use the tech exclusively, although it’s set to be rolled out across the range soon.